natemellendorf/auto_absent/README.md

 # Lookup Plugin - Auto Absent

-The Auto Absent plugin allows the user to perform a diff of two data structures, and automatically generate a new structure which contains the missing objects with their state set to absent.
+The Auto Absent plugin allows the user to perform a diff of two YAML data structures, and automatically generate a new structure which contains the missing objects with their state set to absent.

-This is plugin is helpful when Ansible leverages a static configuration file tracked in source code.
+This plugin is helpful when Ansible runs from a pipeline and leverages a static configuration file that's tracked and maintained within a code repository.

-Instead of updating an objects state to absent, running ansible, and then removing the object later, a user can simply remove the object from the config and run ansible once.

 ## Install